AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/audit-metrics-sql.md

 -  Any **filters (and filter sets)** that have been added to the metric, indicated by the WHERE clause in the example below.
 -  The component of the **timestamp** (year, month) on which the data is to be ordered, indicated by the ORDER BY clause in the example below.

-If you’d like to have a clearer view of the query, you can reformat how it's displayed in the query field.
+If you’d like to have a clearer view of the query, you can reformat how it is displayed in the query field.
 When you’re ready, select **Run Query**.
 The results will populate as a table in the report panel below the query.

 ![](../assets/gif1.gif)